What you should know

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - You may need an enema to empty your bowel before surgery.
-During this procedure, caregivers will put liquid into your rectum through a tube.
+During this procedure, healthcare providers will put liquid into your rectum through a tube.
 This liquid helps you have a bowel movement.

 - Caregivers may insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.

-- Your caregiver may put antibiotic medicine into your IV before your surgery.
+- Your healthcare provider may put antibiotic medicine into your IV before your surgery.
 Antibiotics may be given to help you treat or prevent an infection caused by bacteria.

 - An anesthesiologist will talk to you before your surgery.
 You may need medicine to keep you asleep or numb an area of your body during surgery.
 Tell caregivers if you or anyone in your family has had a problem with anesthesia in the past.